spacewalk01/tensorrt-openpose/README.md

     cv::Mat image = cv::imread(filepath);

-    // First, resnet predicts a heatmap for each keypoint on the image and possible connections between them net.infer(image);
+    // First, openpose uses a resnet to predict a heatmap for each keypoint on the image net.infer(image);

-    // Openpose algorithm groups keypoints to estimate a skeleton pose for each person openpose.detect(posenet.cpuCmapBuffer, posenet.cpuPafBuffer, image);
+    // Then, it groups the keypoints to estimate a skeleton pose for each person openpose.detect(posenet.cpuCmapBuffer, posenet.cpuPafBuffer, image);

     cv::imshow("Result", image);